TLINDEN/viking-mode/README.md

 Also, the font face of the short highlight can be modified:

     M-x customize-face  (select viking-blink)

+The kill functions to be called in a row can be customized as well.
+The default is this list:

+    (setq vikink-kill-functions (list 'viking-kill-word
+                                      'viking-kill-line-from-point
+                                      'viking-kill-line
+                                      'viking-kill-paragraph
+                                      'viking-kill-buffer))

+Normally there should be no need  to modify it.
+However, this gives you much more flexibility.

 Or, modify all available viking-mode variables interactively with: